cloudposse/terraform-aws-vpc/README.md

 -->

 Terraform module to provision a VPC with Internet Gateway.
 Contains a submodule for provisioning Interface and/or Gateway VPC Endpoints.
+This module also supports provisioning additional CIDR blocks for the VPC, with or without using [IPAM](https://docs.aws.amazon.com/vpc/latest/ipam/what-it-is-ipam.html).

 ---